Axot017/validate/README.md

 # Validate

+**Note**: This is a preview version of the `validate` library.
+It is still under development, and users may encounter errors.
+Feedback and contributions are highly appreciated during this stage.

 ## Overview
 `validate` is an OCaml library designed to streamline the process of validating records, lists, or values.
 It primarily operates through a PPX deriver that automatically generates